huahuawong/datascience/stats_questions.md

 introduce a change to a system, there will be zero to none effects.
 If there really is no effect, we can declare that the null hypothesis is true, and p value evaluate how well our sample data support the null hypothesis.

-High P values means that data is likely with a true null hypothesis Low P values means that data is unlikely with a true null hypothesis
+High P values (typically > 0.05) means that data is likely with a true null hypothesis Low P values (typically ≤ 0.05) means that data is unlikely with a true null hypothesis